 The floor becomes cloddy if moisture is allowed into the flour.
 While this may not affect the flavor if you use it, storing it again may attract psocids.

-Refined flour takes longer time to go rancid than any other kind of flour.
-It has extended shelf life because before being pulverized, the germ and bran are taken out from the wheat, resulting in flour that does not have much oil.
+Refined flour takes a longer time to go rancid than any other kind of flour.
+It has an extended shelf life because before being pulverized, the germ and bran are taken out from the wheat, resulting in flour that does not have much oil.

-Whole wheat flour has high potential for rancidity if not stored properly.
+Whole wheat flour has a high potential for rancidity if not stored properly.
 It keeps less well than refined flours due to the presence of wheat germ, which produces unsaturated oil.
 It can be stored in the freezer for up to 6 months.

 How to Freeze Flours: Do’s and Don’ts